Indianapolis DUI Attorney

 Indiana has increasing penalties for DUI convictions based on multiple criteria.
 A suspect who has never had a DUI charge before and has a BAC only slightly over the legal limit and who caused no harm to other drivers may only receive a first-time misdemeanor charge.
 However, BAC over .15%, driving under the influence while younger than 21, or driving under the influence with underage passengers in the vehicle will all lead to more significant penalties, including fines, license suspension, and even jail time.

-DUI Traffic Statistics
+DUI Traffic Statistics in the U.S.

 The United States Department of Transportation (DOT) collates accident and traffic data in annual reports.
 Approximately three people die every two hours from DUI-related highway accidents, according to the DOT’s Bureau of Transportation Statistics.
 Alcohol-related highway crashes cost American taxpayers billions each year, and the damage they cause at the local level is also significant.